zoom/actions/zm.fetch/examples/slack.md

-This is an example zm.fetch structure to **Post a message to channel** in Slack.
+This is an example zm.fetch structure to **Post a message to channel** for Slack.

 ```JavaScript
 zm.log.info('Posting message to Slack');